george-hawkins/lighthouse-light-mk2/ESP32-MicroPython-setup.md

 The `source` step is the only one you need to repeat, if you open a new terminal and need to activate the virtual environment again.
 Once an environment is activated you can just use commands like `python` and `pip` rather than worrying about using specific versions like `python3` or `pip3`.

+Now to install Ampy itself:

     $ pip install git+https://github.com/scientifichackers/ampy.git
     $ ampy --help
     Usage: ampy ...

 Using the package name `git+https://github.com/scientifichackers/ampy.git` means that you get the latest version available on GitHub.
-Ampy is under active development but they seem to have stopped makind releases to PyPi in October 2018 (see the PyPi [release history](https://pypi.org/project/adafruit-ampy/#history)).
+Ampy is under active development but they seem to have stopped making releases to PyPi in October 2018 (see the PyPi [release history](https://pypi.org/project/adafruit-ampy/#history)).

-Assuming your board is connected and you've still got the `PORT` environment variable set you can start using Ampy
+Assuming your board is connected and you've still got the `PORT` environment variable set you can start using Ampy like so:

     $ export AMPY_PORT=$PORT
     $ ampy ls